Baruch-Levien/azure-docs/articles/defender-for-cloud/defender-for-cloud-planning-and-operations-guide.md

 - Manage a cloud workload and its related resources.

 - Responsible for implementing and maintaining protections in accordance with company security policy.

+- In small organizations, also defines policy and monitor alearts.

 **Ellen (CISO/CIO)**